Refined topological recursion revisited -- properties and conjectures: Definitions

 The branch points of this curve are at $x=a,b,c,\infty$. $\widetilde\cP$ is empty because the only pole of $ydx$ corresponds to the branch point $x=\infty$.
 Thus, there is no $\mu_p$ assigned for this curve.
 On the other hand, since this is a genus-one curve, there is one $\kappa$ associated with $\cA\in H_1(\Sigma,\bZ)$.

-Let us now consider the limit $c\to b$ which gives a singular genus-zero curve.
+Let us now consider the limit $c\to b$ which gives a singular curve.
 The branch points are only at $x=a,\infty$ and $x=b$ becomes a singular point. $ydx$ has a simple zero at two preimages of $x=b$, hence $\widetilde\cP$ is no longer empty.
-On the other hand, it is a genus-zero curve, hence $H_1(\Sigma,\bZ)$ is trivial and there exists no $\kappa_i$.
+On the other hand, it becomes a genus-zero curve after normalisation, hence $H_1(\Sigma,\bZ)$ is trivial and there exists no $\kappa_i$.
 Therefore, one can interpret $\mu_p$ as a replacement of $\kappa$ when one considers the singular limit $c\to b$.